joaopmarquesini/uni_links_macos/README.md

-For **Universal Links** you need to add or create a `com.apple.developer.associated-domains` entitlement - either through Xcode or by editing (or creating and adding to Xcode) `ios/Runner/Runner.entitlements` file.
+For **Universal Links** you need to add or create a `com.apple.developer.associated-domains` entitlement - either through Xcode or by editing (or creating and adding to Xcode) `macos/Runner/DebugProfile.entitlements` and `macos/Runner/Release.entitlements` file.

 ```xml